geoffyuen/designdev/dev/wordpress/readme.md

 ### Change styling of the wysiwyg

+functions.php:

     add_editor_style('editor.css');

-Why?
-If you have white text you can't see it.
+editor.css:

     .mceContentBody.wp-editor {
     	background-color: #ddd;
     	font-family: 'Lato', sans-serif;
     }

+Why?
+If you have white text you can't see it.